-Information and communication technology is an important factor in quality, safety, access and efficiency in healthcare.
+Digital health is rapidly transforming health and healthcare.
+Information and communication technology (ICT) is an important factor in quality, safety, access, and efficiency in healthcare.
 This subject provides an overview of digital health and the influence of ICTs in clinical care, as well as in clinical research, population health and healthcare system planning.

-Digital health current approaches and future directions are explored from the perspectives of health and biomedical sciences, information science and technology, management sciences, and behavioural and social sciences- that is, within major health informatics competency frameworks such as the Certified Health Informatician Australasia (www.healthinformaticscertification.com) and the American Medical Informatics Association (http://www.cahiim.org/hi/curriculumrequirements.html ).
+Digital health current approaches and future directions are explored from the perspectives of several domains: health and biomedical sciences, information science and information technology, management sciences, and behavioural and social sciences- that is, aligned within major health informatics competency frameworks such as the Certified Health Informatician Australasia (www.healthinformaticscertification.com) and the American Medical Informatics Association (http://www.cahiim.org/hi/curriculumrequirements.html ).

 The study of genomics is on the forefront of biology.
 Current laboratory technologies generate huge amounts of data.
 Computational analysis is necessary to make sense of these data.
 This subject covers a broad range of approaches to the computational analysis of genomic data.
 Students learn the theory behind the different approaches to genomic analysis, preparing them to use existing methods appropriately and positioning them to develop new ways to analyse genomic data.

 The subject is a core subject in the MSc (Bioinformatics), and is an elective in the Master of Information Technology and the Master of Engineering.
 It can also be taken by PhD students and by undergraduate students, subject to the approval of the lecturer.